 Using Star Maps to Find the Libra Constellation

 Everyone is familiar with maps of the Earth that guide you from place to place, but there are also star maps of the sky that can guide you.
 A map of the sky, as you see it from your sky watching location, is the best and easiest way to locate all the constellations.

-Three of the best are:
+Two of the best are: